 In July 2020, the Company's board of directors adopted the 2020 Employee Stock Purchase Plan (the 2020 ESPP) that became effective upon the date of the IPO in order to enable eligible employees to purchase shares of common stock with accumulated payroll deductions.
 The 2020 ESPP is intended to qualify under Section 423 of the Internal Revenue Code, as amended.
 Under the 2020 ESPP, eligible employees are offered the option to purchase shares of common stock at a discount over a series of offering periods.
 Each offering period may consist of one or more purchase periods.
-The purchase price for shares of common stock on (i) the first trading day of the applicable offering period or (ii) the last trading day of each purchase period in the applicable offering period.
+The purchase price for shares of common stock purchased under the 2020 ESPP will be 85% of the lesser of the fair market value of the Company's common stock on (i) the first trading day of the applicable offering period or (ii) the last trading day of each purchase period in the applicable offering period.